Naveen-Kumar48/Forescribe-Frontend-Assignment/README.md

 - **Brand Identity**: Adopted a signature `#1d1626` gradient for the authentication layer and `#1f1f1f` for the main canvas, assuming a primary goal of achieving deep, high-contrast visual hierarchy.

-- **Data Management**: As a frontend-focused task, data is managed via a centralized local structure in `app/page.tsx`.
-This assumes that in a production environment, this would be swapped for a REST/GraphQL API layer.

 ---

 ## ✨ Key Improvements & Features